codeforkoffee/compare-the-triplets/README.md

 # compare-the-triplets
 # hackerrank
 Alice and Bob each created one problem for HackerRank.
-A reviewer rates the two challenges, awarding points on a scale from  to  for three categories: problem clarity, originality, and difficulty.
+A reviewer rates the two challenges, awarding points on a scale from 1 to 100 for three categories: problem clarity, originality, and difficulty.

-We define the rating for Alice's challenge to be the triplet , and the rating for Bob's challenge to be the triplet .
+We define the rating for Alice's challenge to be the triplet A = (a0,a1,a2) , and the rating for Bob's challenge to be the triplet B = (b0,b1,b2).

-Your task is to find their comparison scores by comparing  with ,  with , and  with .
+Your task is to find their comparison scores by comparing a0 with b0,  a1 with b1, and s2 with b2.

-If , then Alice is awarded  point.
+If a0 > b0, then Alice is awarded 1 point.
-If , then Bob is awarded  point.
+If a0 < b0, then Bob is awarded 1 point.
-If , then neither person receives a point.
+If a0 = b0, then neither person receives a point.
 Comparison score is the total score a person earned.

 Given  and , can you compare the two challenges and print their respective comparison points?